System Preparation for Manufacturing Implementation: General Information

 • Works closely with the planner and the production manager to make sure the planning, production, and scheduling areas align

-• Regenerates material requirements planning
+• Regenerates inventory planning

 • Runs rough-cut planning